Eye Twitching: Common Causes and How to Stop It

 3. Hemifacial Spasm

-The spasms are usually caused by irritation or pressure on a facial nerve.
+The spasms are usually caused by pressure on a facial nerve.

 Unlike common eyelid twitches, these movements are stronger and more noticeable, often happening more frequently over time.